EthanSafari/pokemans2/README.md

 > 08/31/2022 > Created a functional slide panel, which will either contain a random Pokeman entry, or a minigame.
 It works, but it needs to be polished a bit in order to look how its supposed to look.

+> 09/01/2022 > Slide panel is now fully functional, and works as intended.
+Need to include features.

  RESOURCES:

  > PokeAPI: https://pokeapi.co/